Susan Saint James: Personal life

-Saint James married aspiring writer-director Richard Neubert at age 21, but the marriage lasted only a year.
+Saint James married aspiring writer-director Richard Neubert in 1967, but the marriage lasted only a year.
 She was married a second time in 1971, to Thomas Lucas, a makeup artist.
 They had a daughter, Sunshine Lucas (born 1972), and a son, Harmony Lucas (born 1974).
-The marriage ended after six years.

-In the late 1970s, during an interview, she stated: "About eight and a half years ago, my husband and I decided to stop eating meat and then about six months later we stopped eating fish. … I had two beautiful births as a vegetarian; they were great labors—no bleeding, no complications, no problems.
-The diet worked perfectly for me."
+They divorced in 1977.

-While guest-hosting Saturday Night Live in 1981, Saint James met her third husband, then-SNL executive producer Dick Ebersol.
-They married within the year and had three sons, Charles, William, and Edward (Teddy).
+While guest-hosting Saturday Night Live in 1981, Saint James met the SNL executive producer Dick Ebersol.
+They married within the year and had three sons: Charles (born 1982), William (born 1986) and Teddy (born 1990).
 In March 2002, Saint James filed for divorce from Ebersol, but the couple reconciled later that summer.
-Ebersol was chairman of NBC Sports until May 2011.

-On November 28, 2004, a private plane carrying Ebersol and two of their sons crashed during an attempted takeoff from Montrose Regional Airport in Colorado.
-Ebersol and son Charles survived, but son Teddy, age 14, died, as did the pilot Luis Alberto Polanco Espaillet and flight attendant Warren T. Richardson III.
-Teddy Ebersol's Red Sox Fields at Lederman Park in Boston is named in memory of Saint James's son, and an episode of the television series Scrubs was dedicated to him.
+On November 28, 2004, a private plane carrying Dick, Charles, and Teddy crashed during an attempted takeoff from Montrose Regional Airport in Colorado.
+Dick and son Charles survived, but son Teddy, age 14, died, as did pilot Luis Alberto Polanco Espaillet and flight attendant Warren T. Richardson III.